kirkhu/Draft_WRO2025_FE-Fire-On-All-Cylinders/src/Programming/Obstacle_Challenge/README.md

    - #### Introduction to running programs on the Raspberry Pi Pico controller:

       - ##### [pico_main_final.py](./pico_main_final.py)
         - The `pico_main_final.py` program runs on the Raspberry Pi Pico controller as an intermediary control system for an autonomous vehicle, managing the operation of the DC motor and servo motor.
-This program receives computation results from the Jetson Nano controller via UART and controls the speed of the rear-wheel DC motor, the angle of the front-wheel servo motor, while also monitoring vehicle status parameters.
+This program receives computation results from the Jetson Orin Nano controller via UART and controls the speed of the rear-wheel DC motor, the angle of the front-wheel servo motor, while also monitoring vehicle status parameters.
-        -  When the start switch is pressed, the Raspberry Pi Pico controller receives a start signal and sends a high-level signal to initiate the main program `jetson_nano_main_final.py` on the Jetson Nano.
+        -  When the start switch is pressed, the Raspberry Pi Pico controller receives a start signal and sends a high-level signal to initiate the main program `jetson_nano_main_final.py` on the Jetson Orin Nano.
         - When controlling the rear-wheel DC motor, we adjust the voltage through the duty cycle of PWM, using the L293D driver chip to achieve speed control of the rear-wheel DC motor.
 Additionally, by setting the high and low levels of the two control pins (20,21) on the L293D, we can control the forward and reverse rotation of the rear-wheel DC motor.
         - When controlling the front-wheel servo motor, we directly use the duty cycle of the PWM signal to adjust the output and control the steering angle of the servo motor, without the need for an L293D driver.
 Changes in the PWM signal’s duty cycle correspond to different angle settings for the servo motor, allowing for precise steering.
         - When the program reaches state five, the system takes over the control of the DC motor and begins tracking the pink sidewall of the parking area.
 During tracking, the ultrasonic distance sensor detects the parking area; when the sensor detects that the sidewall is pink, the system simultaneously takes control of both the servo motor and the DC motor.
 It then uses `run_encoder_Auto()` to adjust the forward angle of the DC motor to ensure precise parking.